The Beginner’s Guide to the Best Mushrooms for Health*

 Reishi (Ganoderma lucidum)

-- Reishi promotes well-being during seasonal changes and offers support to help you stay active as you age.*
+- Reishi promotes well-being during seasonal changes and offers potential support to help you stay active as you age.*

 Shiitake (Lentinula edodes)